codefresh-io/docs.codefresh.io/_posts/2024-07-29-july-release-notes.md

 ### GitOps: Runtime upgrade

 The Open Source ArgoCD project published a high-severity security vulnerability.
-We recommend upgrading your GitOps Runtime to version 0.9.0, which includes a fix for this issue, along with other small fixes and features.
+We recommend upgrading your GitOps Runtime to version 0.9.0, which includes a fix for this issue, along with other fixes and features.

 This CVE affects webhook processing and is relevant only to customers who have configured webhooks.

 To upgrade to the latest release, follow the on-screen instructions to run `helm upgrade`.

-### GitOps: External links for Kubernetes app & ingress resources (probably not in this release)
-The Current State tab in our GitOps Apps dashboard is the central location to view and manage all the resources in your applications.
-We are always looking to enhance productivity and here's the newest functionality: external Links for application and ingress resources!

-##### External links to app resources
-External links are user-defined URLs in Argo CD that can point to any external resource such as monitoring pages or documentation.
-These links, added through annotations in resources, are automatically rendered in Codefresh.
-Now you can add external links to your resources in _directly in Codefresh_.
-Once added, a clickable link icon is displayed next to the resource in the Tree view for easy and smooth navigation.

-{% include
-image.html
-lightbox="true"
-file="/images/whats-new/july24/rel-notes-july-24-resource-ext-link.png"
-url="/images/whats-new/july24/rel-notes-july-24-resource-ext-link.png"
-alt="External link for resource in Current State Tree view" caption="External link for resource in Current State Tree view" max-width="60%"
-%}

-##### External links for ingress resources
-We also support automatic links for ingress resources!
-Access links to ingress resources are also automatically generated and rendered in the Current State's Tree view for visibility and easier management.

-{% include
-image.html
-lightbox="true"
-file="/images/whats-new/july24/rel-notes-july-24-resource-ext-link.png"
-url="/images/whats-new/july24/rel-notes-july-24-resource-ext-link.png"
-alt="Ingress resource links in Current State Tree view" caption="Ingress resource links in Current State Tree view" max-width="60%"
-%}

-For details, see ????

 ### GitOps: Application menu enhancements in Environments & Products

-We’ve restructured and redesigned the context menu for applications in the Environments and Products dashboards for streamlined navigation and quicker access to the information you need!
+We’ve restructured and redesigned the context menu for applications in the Environments and Products dashboards for easier navigation and quicker access to the information you need!

 {% include
 image.html